 Our students relied on both scholarly research and interviews they conducted themselves to uncover the history of drill and step in Omaha.
-Our students had the opportunity to interview five members of the Omaha community: Vickie Young (President of the Omaha chapter of the NAACP), Wendy Jones (Drill and dance instructor with A Step Above the Rest), Phyllis Hicks (Founder of the Salem Stepping Saints), James “Miguel” Mason III (Former member of collegiate stepping team), and Derantay Stephens (Drill Instructor).
-These invaluable interviews enabled our students to put together a documentary about the history of Drill and Step as an important part of African American musical history and the history of Omaha.
+Our students had the opportunity to interview five members of the Omaha community: Vickie Young, president of the Omaha chapter of the NAACP; Wendy Jones, drill and dance instructor with A Step Above the Rest; Phyllis Hicks, founder of the Salem Stepping Saints; James “Miguel” Mason III, former member of a collegiate stepping team; and Derantay Stephens, a drill instructor.
+These invaluable interviews enabled our students to put together a documentary about the history of drill and step as an important part of African American musical history and the history of Omaha.

 Salem Stepping Saints

-This photograph shows members of the Salem Stepping Saints drill team dressed up in beautiful purple and red uniforms for a performance.
-The Salem Stepping Saints of Omaha, Nebraska just celebrated their 50th anniversary.
-The group was founded by Phyllis Hicks and Jackie Bowles in 1967 as an outreach of the Salem Baptist Church.
-The Stepping Saints is made up of students aged twelve to twenty that practice multiple times a week.
-They are best known for their performances in parades, like the Native Omaha Days parade.
-The Saints have had many opportunities to travel nationally to competitions and performances.
-They are known locally for their performance in the Native Omaha Days parade, The Salem Stepping Saints are part of a long history both in Omaha and throughout the United States of drill and step teams rooted in the music and dance history of African Americans.
+Members of the Salem Stepping Saints drill team dressed up in beautiful purple and red uniforms for a performance.
+The Salem Stepping Saints of Omaha, Nebraska celebrated their 50th anniversary in 2017.
+The group was founded by Phyllis Hicks and Jackie Bowles in 1967 as an outreach for the Salem Baptist Church.
+The Stepping Saints is made up of students aged 12 to 20 who practice multiple times a week.
+They are best known for their performances in parades like the Native Omaha Days parade.
+The Saints also have had many opportunities to travel nationally to competitions and performances.
+The Salem Stepping Saints are part of a long history both in Omaha and throughout the United States of drill and step teams rooted in the music and dance history of African Americans.
 (Photograph courtesy of Salem Stepping Saints).

 North Omaha Drill Teams

-This photo shows young women in Salem's Drill team marching west on 30th Street in 1971.
-The Drill Team was celebrating the completion Salem's newly built church by marching from the old church at 2741 Decatur Street to the new one located at 3336 Lake Street.
-People of all ages gather up on the curb to see the outstanding performances.
+The Salem Drill team pictured in 1971.
+The Drill Team was celebrating the completion of Salem's newly-built church by marching from the old church at 2741 Decatur St. to the new one located at 3336 Lake St. People of all ages gather up on the curb to see the performance.
 Drill teams were important to North Omaha because they helped the community mark important occasions.
 They brought joy and inspiration to the community.
-Salem's church moved again in 2000 to a larger church located at 3131 Lake Street.
-(Photograph courtesy of Great Plains Black History Museum).
+Salem's church moved again in 2000 to a larger church located at 3131 Lake St. (Photograph courtesy of Great Plains Black History Museum).

-In this photo, The Elks are marching and playing music for the Juneteenth Parade celebrating the freedom that slaves in Texas gained on June 19, 1865.
-While Juneteenth is not yet an official U.S. holiday, it holds significance to the African American community in Omaha.
-Currently, the parade is organized by Vickie Young and the Omaha branch of the NAACP.
-Even though Juneteenth's popularity has faded out over the years, drill teams and community organizations, like The Elks, still parade down North 30th Street every June 19th.
+Members of the Elks march and play music for the Juneteenth Parade celebrating the freedom that slaves in Texas gained on June 19, 1865.
+While in 2017 Juneteenth is not yet an official U.S. holiday, it holds significance to the African American community in Omaha.
+In 2017, the parade is organized by Vickie Young and the Omaha branch of the NAACP.
+Even though Juneteenth's popularity has faded over the years, drill teams and community organizations, like the Elks, still parade down North 30th Street every June 19.

 Step Teams and Black Letter Organizations

 This photo shows one of the Black Letter Organizations (BLOs) step teams and the significance of staying together as a group moving and working as one.
-It is important for BLOs to stay together because throughout the twentieth-century black people needed social organizations at predominately all-white colleges and as well in black colleges for support and mentoring.
+It is important for BLOs to stay together because, throughout the 20th century, Black people needed social organizations at predominately all-white colleges and at Black colleges for support and mentoring.
 BLOs can help people that are trying to turn their life around or trying to find some kind of organization to get involved in.
 (Photograph courtesy of Barry Thomas.)

 Omega Psi Phi

-To the right is a photograph (c.
-2009) of James Mason the III caught mid-step at a performance in Kansas City at the 8th district meeting of the historically black fraternity, Omega Psi Phi.
-James Mason is a member of the Beta Upsilon Chapter which is the Omaha branch of Omega Psi Phi.
+The circa 2009 photograph of James Mason III catches him mid-step at a performance in Kansas City at the 8th district meeting of the historically black fraternity, Omega Psi Phi.
+Mason is a member of the Beta Upsilon Chapter, which is the Omaha branch of Omega Psi Phi.
 James Mason III’s father helped begin the Omaha chapter.
 Notice the stylish and sparkling golden boots, a tradition of the fraternity.
 The origin of this tradition is a secret.
 (Photograph courtesy of James Mason III).

 Stone Soul Picnic

-Drill and step were part of a larger musical scene in Omaha throughout the twentieth century, especially the 1920s through the postwar era.
-A variety of black-owned and operated businesses and musical clubs surrounding 24th and Lake St. hosted community events and big name musicians including the likes of Duke Ellington.
+Drill and step were part of a larger musical scene in Omaha throughout the 20th century, especially from the 1920s through the postwar era.
+A variety of Black-owned and operated businesses and musical clubs surrounding 24th and Lake Street hosted community events and big-name musicians, including the likes of Duke Ellington.

-Drill and Step teams date back to the early decades of the twentieth century but the roots of the music and dancing go much deeper.
-Scholars have traced many characteristics to West African cultural practices and through historical experiences of African Americans in the United States including slavery, resistance, military service, and social dancing.
+Drill and step teams date back to the early decades of the 20th century but the roots of the music and dancing go much deeper.
+Scholars have traced many characteristics to West African cultural practices and through historical experiences of African Americans in the United States, including slavery, resistance, military service, and social dancing.

 Scholars have identified many West African roots – such as call and response, polyrhythm, use of percussion, improvisation, and the incorporation of pageantry as both ceremonially significant and for humor and ridicule.
 Many of these elements survived the Middle Passage and were incorporated into rituals and dances performed by slaves.
 Indeed, the bodily percussion so integral to many step performances has been related to “patting juba,” a dance developed in response to restricted use of drums and other instruments.
 Furthermore, dances such as the “cakewalk” drew on traditions of pageantry and subversive humor to ridicule slave owners.

-Moving through the twentieth century, a strong legacy of military service among African Americans influenced the formation of drill and step dances in addition to evolving musical trends such as jazz and hip hop.
-While Drill and Step share many characteristics, these two distinct styles developed and perform in different social settings.
+Moving through the 20th century, a strong legacy of military service among African Americans influenced the formation of drill and step dances, in addition to evolving musical trends such as jazz and hip hop.
+While drill and step share many characteristics, these two distinct styles are developed and performed in different social settings.
 Drill teams often perform in parades or public events with accompaniment by live percussion.
-Step teams often perform in formal competitions and rely on bodily percussion produced by the group members as part of the choreography supplemented by recorded music – often utilizing rap and hip hop.
-Black Greek Letter Organizations were integral to the development of step teams and collegiate competitions as black students formed networks and clubs of their own in response to formal segregation and social exclusion.
+Step teams often perform in formal competitions and rely on bodily percussion produced by the group members as part of the choreography, supplemented by recorded music often utilizing rap and hip hop.
+Black Greek Letter Organizations were integral to the development of step teams and collegiate competitions as Black students formed networks and clubs of their own in response to formal segregation and social exclusion.

 "I learned that you have to take a lot of time to study and be on top of what you are doing to make it the best it can be.
 I learned a lot about the North Omaha community that I didn’t even know and my family lives right in the middle of it."